 How to Make a Rule: A Defense of a Supposedly Refuted Theory

 - H.L.A.
 Hart’s theory of law rests on a widely rejected theory of rules.
 This “practice theory of rules,” as it has come to be called, offers sufficient conditions for the existence of social rules.
 But the practice theory is thought to face two problems: (1) it fails to account for the normativity of law, and (2) it is susceptible to a decisive counterexample dating back to Warnock (1971).
 In this paper, I offer solutions to both problems.
 In response to (2), I argue that the counterexample is no counterexample at all.
 We see this by revisiting an old, but underappreciated distinction made by Rawls (1955).
 In response to (2), I argue that though mention of the normativity of law is ubiquitous, it is widely misunderstood.
 Once we are clear on the sense in which law is normative, we can see that Hart’s practice theory has no problem accounting for it.

 Weightless Normativity: A Theory of Law, Language, and More

-- Reductive theories of law and language appear to face an insuperable obstacle: they are normative practices, and normativity cannot be explained in merely descriptive terms.
-I argue that this obstacle can be (partially) overcome.
-Law, language, and other practices are normative in a neglected sense — they do not necessarily generate reasons, but they consist of rules.
-Rule-constituted practices can be accounted for in terms that are descriptive, but which make ineliminable mention of evaluative attitudes.
-I offer such accounts of law and language. [dissertation abstract]
+- Reductive theories of law and language appear to face an insurmountable obstacle: they are normative practices, and normativity cannot be explained in merely descriptive terms.
+I argue that this obstacle can be overcome.
+Law, language, and other practices are normative in a neglected sense—they do not necessarily generate reasons, but they consist of rules.
+Rule-constituted practices can be accounted for in descriptive terms, though with ineliminable mention of evaluative attitudes.
+I offer accounts of law and language along these lines. [dissertation abstract]